Precision Insert Molding

 • LDPE

-LDPE Low-Density Polyethylene (LDPE) is lighter than water, soft and tough, with excellent acid and alkali resistance as well as electrical insulation properties.
+Low-Density Polyethylene (LDPE) is lighter than water, soft and tough, with excellent acid and alkali resistance as well as electrical insulation properties.
 It is widely used in fields such as packaging, agriculture, electronics, and daily necessities.

 LDPE plastic material with excellent flexibility and chemical resistance for injection molding and packaging applications.